-- Personnel Services are 54.53% of the District's operating expenditures. - In FY2021, the Board and CFEA, OAPSE, and SEIU, Local 1 (Cuyahoga Falls Education Association, Ohio Association of Public School Employees, and Service Employees International Union, Local 1) ratified agreements for FY2021 FY2023.
+- Personnel Services are 52.75% of the District's operating expenditures. - In FY2021, the Board and CFEA, OAPSE, and SEIU, Local 1 (Cuyahoga Falls Education Association, Ohio Association of Public School Employees, and Service Employees International Union, Local 1) ratified agreements for FY2021 FY2023.
 These agreements include increases to the base wages of 1.5% in FY2021, 2.5% in FY2022, and 2.5% in F20Y23.
 In addition, employees who had their step frozen during FY2012 had that step restored to them in FY2021. - The forecast reflects the most recent negotiated agreement base increases of 2%, 3% and 3% for FY2024, FY2025 and FY2026 respectively.
 FY2024 also includes a step restoration for any employee who had their step frozen during FY2013 and a one time stipend payment for all staff. - FY2027 FY2028 assumes the inclusion of steps for all employees and a 2% wage increase on the base salary.
-These are not guaranteed projected rates and are only included to show the impact of the increases historically given in the District. - The district continues to analyze and audit classroom sizes.
+These are not guaranteed projected rates and are only included to show the impact of the increases historically given in the District. - Beginning in FY2025 salaries for Literacy Specialists and Social Workers will be returned to the General Fund.
+Previously, these were paid by a combination of ESSER and Student Wellness and Success funds. - The district continues to analyze and audit classroom sizes.
 If district enrollment continues to decline, we must continue to monitor our staffing and align staffing to enrollment.
 Labor relations in our district have been amicable, with all parties working for the best interest of students and realizing the resource challenges we face.
 Our positive working relationship will continue and grow stronger as we move forward.